Kevin-Bradt/Prior-Auth-Demo/PriorAuthAgentModel/docs/local-dev.md

 4. **Set run configurations**

     Create a new run configuration.
 Set Main class to `jade.Boot` this is reguired for any Jade run configuration.
 Arguments can be customized as needed.
-Currently, the following arguments are used to run all the agents at once in the same container:
+Currently, the following arguments are used to start the demo:

-    ```-gui -container-name "PriorAuth" -agents 'sniffer:jade.tools.sniffer.Sniffer;Facility:model.FacilityAgent;Manager:model.ManagerAgent;Eligibility:model.EligibilityAgent;Providers:model.ProviderAgent;Service:model.ServiceAgent;LevelOfCare:model.LevelOfCareAgent;MedNec:model.MedNecAgent'```
+    ```-gui -container-name "PriorAuth" -agents 'Facility:model.FacilityAgent;Manager:model.ManagerAgent;Eligibility:model.EligibilityAgent;Providers:model.ProviderAgent;Service:model.ServiceAgent;LevelOfCare:model.LevelOfCareAgent;MedNec:model.MedNecAgent;sniffer:jade.tools.sniffer.Sniffer;snifferstarter:util.SnifferStarter'```